 If a trip to the RV Hall of Fame is in your future, Pin me for later ~

-We thought our visit to the RV Hall Fame Museum would be a quick stop, but we ended up spending about three hours looking at all of the unique RVs and learning the history of RVing.
+We thought our visit to the RV Hall Fame Museum would be a quick stop, but we spent about three hours looking at all the unique RVs and learning the history of RVing.

 For us, this stop was worth the $12 it cost us to get in.

-We would love to know if you have visited the RV Hall of Fame Museum in Elkhart, Indiana, and what your thoughts were.
+We would love to know if you have visited the RV Hall of Fame Museum in Elkhart, Indiana, and your thoughts.
 Please comment below and let us know.